Schengen Travel Insurance Spain

 Most visa applicants have specific questions about Schengen travel insurance requirements, coverage and validity.
 The answers below clarify the most common doubts.

-FAQs — Schengen Travel Insurance Spain
+FAQs — Schengen Travel Insurance in Spain

 1.Is travel insurance mandatory for Spain and Schengen visa applications?